tjhickey724/reactnative/courses/cs153aSum23Brandeis.md

 It will not be hard to learn how to code effectively in Javascript, especially if you are using Visual Studio Code with Github Copilot chat.

+## L02: Tuesday 6/6/2023 Setting up a local environment
+We work on downloading Visual Studio Code and the [Expo Go](https://reactnative.dev/docs/environment-setup?guide=quickstart) tools we need to develop React Native apps locally.